danielrriggs/danielrriggs.github.io/content/Nadi Shuddhi.md

 *Just remember to always switch nostrils before exhaling.*

-Fun fact: the nerves from the left nostril activate the [[Parasympathetic Nervous System|PNS]], and the nerves from the right nostril activate the [[Sympathetic Nervous System|SNS]].
+The nerves from the left nostril activate the [[Parasympathetic Nervous System|PNS]], and the nerves from the right nostril activate the [[Sympathetic Nervous System|SNS]].